dwaithe/quantifly/README.md

 <p>QuantiFly is open source and the python code files are included above.
 QuantiFly has multiple python dependencies.</p>

 <H2>QuantiFly Software</H2>
-<p> The software which is available below provides immediate access to the QuantiFly technique.
-To install, just download the software, unzip and then double-click to run.
+<p> The software which is available through the following link allows immediate access to the QuantiFly technique:
-<H3>Download software</H3>
-<p><a href ="http://sara.molbiol.ox.ac.uk/dwaithe/software/quantifly_mac.zip">QuantiFly for Mac OS X </a> tested on Mavericks and Yosemite.</p>
-<p><a href ="http://sara.molbiol.ox.ac.uk/dwaithe/software/quantifly_linux.tar.gz">QuantiFly for Linux</a> tested on Ubuntu 14.04 LTS. </p>
-<p><a href ="http://sara.molbiol.ox.ac.uk/dwaithe/software/quantifly_win.zip">QuantiFly for Windows</a> tested on Windows 7.0 </p>
+<p><a href ="http://sara.molbiol.ox.ac.uk/dwaithe/download_page.html#FoCuS">Click for downloads</a></p>
 <H3>Manual</H3>
 <p><a href ="http://sara.molbiol.ox.ac.uk/dwaithe/software/howTo.pdf">pdf manual for using QuantiFly</p>
 <H3>Datasets</H3>